 I just got home from Florida.
 While there, I saw many cases of dog endangerment in moving vehicles.
 I thought an article about dog car safety would be in order.

 I saw dogs riding in the back of pickup trucks.
 I saw them on top of the wall-to-wall toolbox, where they didn’t even have the side of the pickup truck bed to help contain them around curves.
-I saw a toy-sized dog, riding completely out of the open passenger window with his front feet perched on the side view mirror.
+Lastly, I saw a toy-sized dog, riding completely out of the open passenger window with his front feet perched on the side view mirror.

 Are these people completely stupid, or do they just not value their dogs’ lives?
 When many people want to take their dog for a ride, they just open the car door, let the dog jump in and they take off.